babelsociety/website/content/blog/in-depth-economy/index.md

 ## Example 3: Wheat shortage

 Suppose that this year there is a wheat shortage.
-If we are lucky to live in a sensible society, there is probably wheat stashed away in view of such a disruption.
+If we are lucky to live in a sensible society, there is probably wheat stashed away in view of such disruption.

-In market economy prices will raise up, but by just a small percentage until wheat supply go back to normal levels, and so life go by as usual for most consumers.
+In market economy prices will raise, but by just a small percentage and until wheat supply go back to normal levels, so life go by as usual for most consumers.

-Another scenario that is plausible in that those who can afford will buy as much wheat as they can, making the shortage even worse.
-This is what a speculation is: *invest* now expecting to make more money in the future.
-This future profit is the so-called ROI: "return of investment".
+Another plausible scenario is that those who can afford will buy as much wheat as they can, making the shortage even worse.
+This is called speculation: *invest* now expecting to make more money in the future.
+This future profit is the so-called ROI: return of investment.

-Such practice will indeed raise the price of wheat faster than it should, allowing speculators to sell it back at higher price and make a nice, easy profit.
+Such practice will raise prices even faster than it should, allowing speculators to sell it back at higher price and make a nice, easy profit.

-The impact on society can be quite bad.
 Higher the price of wheat, fewer people will be able to access all those products that depends on it.
-Considering that this is a primary good, the impact can be severe.
+Considering that this is a primary good, the impact on society can be severe.

 Whenever there is a raise in price on an input (i.e: a product used to produce other products), the common behavior is for producers to increase the price of their products accordingly.
 Going back to the bakery example, if the cost of wheat increases by 10%, we will increase all our products by 10%.
 Our customers will decide what's best for them and if the new price is still ok.

 Once the price increases too much, more and more customers will look for an alternative, and perhaps decide to start buying spelt bread.
-Those bakeries that already produce spelt bread will see a raise in profits, while those who don't will need to quickly adapt their supply to meet the change in demand.
-Those who don't adapt may risk bankruptcy.
+Those bakeries that already produce spelt bread will see a raise in profits, while those who don't may earn less and perhaps risk bankruptcy.

-The greater demand will also increase the demand of spelt flour, hence it is possible for those bakeries that don't have a strong network to be out of the game if they wait too much.

 Another consideration is that the first to be affected will be people with low income, and so bakeries in low-income areas will have to be quick to adapt.
 In richer areas bakeries may keep producing wheat bread, strong that their costumer will buy it even at the increased price.